 4.)
 Whole grain pasta instead of refined pasta

 Rice, pasta, bread, and baking flour should all come from whole grains.
 So, my description here is going to be much like the others.
 The reason you want your pastas to be whole grain is because buying them enriched or refined takes away the nutrients that originally came from the plant source.
 It also throws around your blood sugar levels because it goes quickly into the blood stream without any fiber.
-All of our pastas are made with either brown rice flour, quinoa, or 100% whole durum wheat flour.
+In addition, you will feel much fuller and eat less when you buy whole grain.
+All of our pastas are made with either brown rice flour, lentils, quinoa, or 100% whole durum wheat flour.
 Check your ingredient’s labels!

 Not all whole grain pasta tastes the same.
 Some has a much stronger taste than others.
 Find what brand works for you and your family.
 This change was an adjustment for us because we didn’t love it at first.
 It was different.
 But now, refined pasta is unfulfilling and unusual for us and we would choose whole grain over refined at any opportunity.
 It’s all about the habits you create and what you’re used to….